 Preheat oven to 450F degrees.
-Spray a glass or ceramic 8x8-inch or 9x9-inch baking dish with nonstick cooking spray (I like the kind with flour in it).
+Spray a glass or ceramic oven safe 8x8-inch or 9x9-inch baking dish with nonstick cooking spray (I like the kind with flour in it).

-In a microwave-safe bowl, melt stick of butter in the microwave.
+In a microwave-safe bowl, melt 1/2 cup salted butter in the microwave.
 Pour melted butter into prepared baking dish.

-In a medium bowl, mix together the flour, sugar, baking powder and salt.
+In a medium bowl, mix together 2 1/2 cups all-purpose flour, 1 1/2 Tablespoons granulated sugar, 1 Tablespoon aluminum-free baking powder and 1 1/2 teaspoons salt.

-Pour in the buttermilk.
+Pour in 1 3/4 cups buttermilk.
 Stir until a sticky batter forms.
 If batter still seems too dry add a tad bit more buttermilk until the batter is thick and sticky.